The winners of the Comedy Wildlife Photography Awards will brighten your day

 The caption reads: "This is actually a show of aggression however in the position that the monkey is in it looks quite painful!"

-Rahul Lakhmani won the sole video category with a video entitled "Hugging Best Friend After Lockdown."
-In it, one bird perches expectantly on a branch as another dives towards it, knocking them both out of the frame.
+Rahul Lakhmani won the sole video category with a video titled "Hugging Best Friend After Lockdown."
+In it, one bird perches expectantly on a branch as another dives toward it, knocking them both out of the frame.
 It's surely a relatable moment for many humans this year too.

 The contest is more than just a delight to behold.
 It also aims to raise awareness about the importance of conservation.